 This revolutionary hydrogen inhalation system is designed to provide a controlled and consistent fraction of inspired hydrogen (FiH₂) by utilizing an inflatable reservoir bag.
 The system delivers a total gas flow rate of approximately 12 L/min, ensuring that individuals with a minute ventilation at or below this threshold receive a precise FiH₂ within the selected and ideal range (0.5 - 4% H₂).

-- Delivers precise hydrogen concentration
+Delivers precise hydrogen concentration

-- Safest hydrogen delivery system on the market
+Safest hydrogen delivery system on the market

 Key Features & Benefits

-- Inflatable reservoir bag ensures every breath taken contains intended FiH₂, mitigating variability associated with other direct H₂ flow adjustments
+Inflatable reservoir bag ensures every breath taken contains intended FiH₂, mitigating variability associated with other direct H₂ flow adjustments

-- Adjustable hydrogen flow rate provides precise control over H₂ delivery, accommodating different research parameters and physiological conditions
+Adjustable hydrogen flow rate provides precise control over H₂ delivery, accommodating different research parameters and physiological conditions

-- Total flow rate of ~12 L/min maintains stable FiH₂ regardless of variations in breathing patterns, tidal volume, or inhalation depth
+Total flow rate of ~12 L/min maintains stable FiH₂ regardless of variations in breathing patterns, tidal volume, or inhalation depth

-- Designed to limit safety risks by delivering efficacious amounts of hydrogen without exceeding 4% FiH₂.
+Designed to limit safety risks by delivering efficacious amounts of hydrogen without exceeding 4% FiH₂.
 Levels above this range introduce safety risks, including the potential for hypoxia and flammability concerns.

-Therapeutic Considerations and FiH₂ Requirements
+Wellness Promoting Considerations and FiH₂ Requirements

-The therapeutic effectiveness of hydrogen is dependent on reaching a sufficient concentration of H₂ in cells.
+The effectiveness of hydrogen is dependent on reaching a sufficient concentration of H₂ in cells.
 Based on leading research, a minimum intracellular H₂ concentration of approximately 5–10 µM is suggested for biological effects to occur.
 This corresponds to an FiH₂ of at least 1%.

-- Exceeding 4% FiH₂ introduces safety risks, including the potential for hypoxia and, more critically, flammability concerns.
+Exceeding 4% FiH₂ introduces safety risks, including the potential for hypoxia and, more critically, flammability concerns.

 Understanding FiH₂, Flow Rate Selection, and Flammability Risks